 - Memory bandwidth

 Enterprise Architect uses a legacy version of Microsoft Access to store the data for .eap(x) models.
-Both reading and writing models needs to utilize appropriate drivers to interact with the .eap(x) models, which are notoriously slow.
+Both reading and writing models need to utilize appropriate drivers to interact with the .eap(x) models, which are notoriously slow.

 This puts a natural limit on any performance improvements we can include in LemonTree.

 Unfortunately, this also means that better hardware can only improve performance up to a point.
-Don't expect big performance gains from server class hardware.
+Don't expect big performance gains from server-class hardware.

 LemonTree needs to load representations of up to 3 different models into memory to efficiently perform both the diff and merge.
-These representations LemonTree are built to ensure maximum processing speed, and may require significantly more RAM than the required disk space of the model.
+These representations LemonTree are built to ensure maximum processing speed and may require significantly more RAM than the required disk space of the model.
 If your computer can supply the necessary RAM to do so, this does not have an adverse effect on the performance of LemonTree.

 We're always looking for ways to improve the performance of LemonTree.
 As such, it's a good idea to always keep your version of LemonTree up-to-date to ensure optimal performance.